rohrsben/wavewall/docs/introduction.md

 - **Tileset**: much like above, this goes over the `tileset.lua` options
 - **Commands**: `wavewall` has a few useful secondary commands.
 This details how to use them and what they do
 - **Lua**: `wavewall` adds a few functions to the lua environment to make writing tileset configurations easier.
 This tells you what's been added and how to use them, as well as a simple lua guide.
+- **UserData**: explains what the functions that are provided return, and how to use them